 I am in this house, on this continent, spinning with planet Earth, rotating around the Solar, moving with the Milky Way and expanding with the Universe.

 As this physical body, I belong here.
 Unconditionally.

 The physical Embraces includes everything in the Universe, including living beings, but not their aliveness, only their physical foundation.
 To experience myself as a physical object is very different from my usual way of perceiving me.

 Borders defined by human decisions are cultural Embraces, not physical.
 For example, we once tried to take the perspective as the physical Embrace of Sweden; It didn’t work.
 Instead, we found the physical Embrace of the Scandinavian peninsula.

 When we lean out into physical Embraces, the quality we mostly experience is a calm and timeless space.
 Nothing to feel, think or do.
 Just be.
 No life, no death.
 The experiences vary depending on what we Embrace.
 The Universe is the most spacious one, and our Galaxy is my favourite, I feel very much at home as part of the Milky Way.

 Biological Embraces – Cells to Biosphere

-Our Biological Embraces are based on kinship formed during the evolution of life on Earth, and our relations in the global ecosystem.
+Our Biological Embraces are based on kinship formed during the evolution of life on Earth, and our relations in the global and local ecosystems.